BoiHanny/vrcosc-magicchatbox/Staff.md

 ### ◥◣ Lyrikidionisos (aka.
 Ethan)
 - Administrator
   - I have specialized experience in legal topics for 2 years and have worked as an administrator for 5 years, focusing on Java/Lua/Phyton and server management across various networks.
 Additionally, I have 1 year of experience as a former Administrator for Hypixel.net.
-I hold a C1 level in International English and possess advanced skills in cybersecurity, cloud computing, network architecture, and expertise in personnel management.
+I hold a C1 level in International Business English and possess advanced skills in cybersecurity, cloud computing, network architecture, and expertise in personnel management.